 \begin{remark} To fulfill constraint \eqref{eq:idle_mtd}, all buses in $\mathcal{N}^c$ should be incident to at least a branch equipped with D-FACTS devices, which can be achieved by the proposed D-FACTS devices placement algorithm in Appendix \ref{sec:deployment}. \end{remark}

 \textbf{\textit{Principle 3:}} Although the chance of the worst-case attack is minimized by Principle 1-2, it does not necessarily imply a high detection rate when $\bm{a}_N \notin \bm{U}_1$.
-Similar to \eqref{eq:robust_opt_2}, the minimum nonzero principal angle $\theta_{k+1}$, which represents the weakest point in subspace $\mathcal{J}_N\setminus(\mathcal{J}_N'\cap\mathcal{J}_N)$ should be maximized by
+Similarly to \eqref{eq:robust_opt_2}, the minimum non-zero principal angle $\theta_{k+1}$, which represents the weakest point in subspace $\mathcal{J}_N\setminus(\mathcal{J}_N'\cap\mathcal{J}_N)$ should be maximised by

 where $\cos{\theta_{k+1}}$ is the $(k+1)$th largest singular value.